• Skip to primary navigation

 How to Create a Monthly Homeschool Schedule

-When you’re not sure where to start with homeschool planning, it’s super easy to see how to create a monthly homeschool schedule will get you off to an awesome start.
+When you’re not sure where to start with homeschool planning, it’s super easy to see how to create a monthly homeschool schedule that will get you off to an awesome start.

 I’ve also added some great printables as well for you to use.
 You now know what homeschool curriculum you’ll be using and how to get it on a budget.